walkerning/nics_fix_pytorch/README.md

 - Data fix VS. Gradient fix: by supply `nf_fix_params`/`nf_fix_params_grad` kwargs args in `nics_fix_pt.nn_fix.<original name>_fix` or `ActivationFix` module construction

+> NOTE: When constructing a fixed-point module, the dictionary you passed in as `nf_fix_params` argument will be used directly, so if you pass the same configuration dict to two modules.
+These two module will share the same configurations...
+If you want each module to be quantized independently, you should construct different configuration dict for each module.

 The underhood quantization of each datum is implemented in `nics_fix.quant._do_quantitize`, the code is easy to understand, if you need different plug-in quantize method other than this default one, or maybe need a configurable behavior of `_do_quantitize`(maybe in simulation for simultaneous computation on different types of device), please contribute for a pluggable and configurable `_do_quantitize` (I believe this will be a simple change), or you can contact me.

 ### Examples